Customer Segmentation Explained with 6 Examples and 8 Models

 Psychographic segmentation groups customers based on psychological characteristics—personality, lifestyle, social status, activities, interests, opinions, and attitudes.

-For example, the activewear and outdoor sports brand, North Face, uses lifestyle segments such as traveler, explorer, and hiker to target users with relevant products.
+For example, the activewear and outdoor sports brand North Face uses lifestyle segments such as traveler, explorer, and hiker to target users with relevant products.
 The brand targets a specific lifestyle segment–climbers to deliver targeted messaging.

 Organizations can access psychographic information by tracking users’ activity on social media platforms, websites, applications, and search engines and conducting market research and surveys.
+User patterns like time spent on websites, reviews posted, locations visited, payments done, and more add to it.

+Psychographic segmentation helps you understand the customer’s journey and the reason behind their behavior and devise strategies, experiences, and products accordingly.
 It is more effective than geographical and demographic segmentation because it targets dynamic data but must be combined with other models for a more well-rounded and targeted approach.

 4. Behavioral segmentation

-Behavioral segmentation separates customers based on their behavior with your website or app—products viewed, clicked, added to cart, exited, and their overall interaction with the brand on other platforms.
+Behavioral segmentation separates customers based on their behavior with your website or app—products viewed, clicked, added to cart, exited, and overall interaction with the brand on other platforms.

-By tracking customers’ behavior with the brand and segmenting accordingly, Amazon targets customers who have abandoned their cart and incentivizes them to complete the purchase by reminding them of the ongoing sale and discount offers.
+By tracking customers’ behavior with the brand and segmenting accordingly, Amazon targets customers who have abandoned their cart and incentivizes them to complete the purchase by reminding them of the ongoing sales and discount offers.

-That’s why campaigns based on this can be more precise, personalized, and effective.
-It also drives unprecedented brand loyalty, puts you way ahead of the competition with targeted messaging, and helps reduce customer churn.
+The most significant differentiator of behavioral segmentation is that it doesn’t rely on static data, like demographics or geography.
+It accurately targets the ever-changing buying behavior, which is why campaigns based on this can be more precise, personalized, and effective.
+Behavioral segmentation also drives unprecedented brand loyalty, puts you way ahead of the competition with targeted messaging, and helps reduce customer churn.

 5. Technographic segmentation